60+ Top Angular Interview Questions With Answers for 2025

-Angular is a robust front-end JavaScript framework that is widely used for app development.
-With the increased popularity, there is a high demand for Angular developers.
+Angular is a robust front-end JavaScript framework widely used for app development.
+With its increased popularity, there is a high demand for Angular developers.
 This article on Angular Interview Questions will present some commonly asked questions and how to answer them.
-The questions are bifurcated into two levels, beginner and advanced.
+The questions are bifurcated into two levels: beginner and advanced.

 Most Asked Angular Interview Questions